martinbuberl/CleanVisualStudio/README.md

-# Clean Visual Studio workspace with PowerShell
+# Clean Visual Studio workspace

 `CLean.ps1` is a PowerShell script to wipe all temporary and unwanted files in your Visual Studio workspace for a truly clean repository.